-\subsection{Semi-implicit Variational Inference}
+\subsubsection{Semi-implicit Variational Inference}

-Semi-implicit variational inference (SIVI) \citep{yin2018semi} provides a compromise between explicit and fully implicit variational families.
-SIVI augments an explicit base variational distribution with an implicit mixing distribution to form a hierarchical variational model.
+Semi-implicit variational inference (SIVI) \citep{yin2018semi} combines an explicit base variational distribution with an implicit mixing distribution, yielding a hierarchical variational model.
 Let $\bpsi$ denote an auxiliary variable and $\phi$ the parameters of a mixing distribution $q_{\phi}(\bpsi)$.
 The semi-implicit variational family is defined hierarchically as

 where $q(\btheta \mid \bpsi)$ is an explicit, reparameterizable distribution (e.g., Gaussian) and $q_{\phi}(\bpsi)$ may be either explicit or implicit (e.g., represented by a neural network).
 Marginalizing over $\bpsi$ yields the semi-implicit variational density